 Without professional audio equipment and a capable audio engineer monitoring the equipment, your production is dead in the water.
-Great video with mediocre audio brings down the quality level and makes the whole video look amateurish to the audience, so make sure ahead of time that your videographer is a capable audio engineer.
+Great video with mediocre audio brings down the quality level.
+This makes the whole video look amateurish to the audience.
+Therefore, make sure ahead of time that your videographer is a capable audio engineer.

 Audio pro tip: If you can hear external noise in the space you’ll be recording audio, chances are the microphone will pick it up too.
-There are times that it can’t be helped (like busy convention centers) but if you can eliminate ancillary noise by turning off air conditioning units or people talking, your audio is going to sound cleaner.
+There are times that it can’t be helped (like busy convention centers).
+Therefore, if you can eliminate ancillary noise by turning off air conditioning units or people talking, your audio is going to sound cleaner.

-After you’ve finished the principle shooting, it’s time to shoot some B roll, which is the video that layers over the top of the principle shots to cover cuts, or breaks in the video when the subject needed to start over or content was omitted.
-Quality B roll with some sort of motion is just as important as the principle videography and can create an exciting, dynamic feel that will engage viewers from start to finish.
+After you’ve finished the principle shooting, it’s time to shoot some B roll.
+This is video that layers over the top of the principle shots.
+B roll is used to cover cuts, or breaks in the video when the subject needed to start over or content was omitted.
+Quality B roll with some sort of motion is just as important as the principle videography.
+In addition, it can create an exciting, dynamic feel that will engage viewers from start to finish.

 Motion pro tip: Panning is when camera movement occurs on the horizontal axis and tilting is when movement occurs on the vertical axis.

 A staple in the video production industry, fluid-head tripods for videographers are like a calculator to the accounting world; if you don’t have one, chances are you’re not going to be able to get the job done.
-A fluid-head tripod is different from a normal tripod in that the fluid acts as a dampener for movement and produces extremely smooth panning and tilting movements so the videographer can track the subject.
+Most noteworthy, a fluid-head tripod is different from a normal tripod in that the fluid acts as a dampener for movement.
+Also, it produces extremely smooth panning and tilting movements so the videographer can track the subject.

 Some of the most basic movement you can get with a camera is with a shoulder mount or steadicam.
-The positives are that the camera is nimble and can maneuver just about anywhere, and the negatives are that the handheld camera shot is only as good as the operator, and movement can quickly become unsteady and erratic is the wrong hands.
+The positives are that the camera is nimble and can maneuver just about anywhere.
+Consequently, the negatives are the handheld camera shot is only as good as the operator.
+Hence, the movement can quickly become unsteady and erratic in the wrong hands.

-A slider is the next level beyond a fluid-head tripod and it provides lateral movement to give a more cinematic feel to the production.
-While sliders have their limitations, they are more portable than some other movement devices, which makes them more viable on traveling shoots where baggage can be a huge expense.
+A slider is the next level beyond a fluid-head tripod.
+It provides lateral movement to give a more cinematic feel to the production.
+While sliders have their limitations, they are more portable than some other movement devices.
+As a result, this makes them more viable on traveling shoots where baggage can be a huge expense.

-A jib provides some of the most impressive camera moves available, and it’s small enough to be portable on most local shoots.
-Our jib (nicknamed The Giraffe) has an 8-foot reach and is small enough to fit through doorways or in elevators, but big enough to get epic shots with smooth movement from angles that aren’t reachable with a tripod.
+A jib provides some of the most impressive camera moves available.
+It’s small enough to be portable on most local shoots.
+Our jib (nicknamed The Giraffe) has an 8-foot reach and is small enough to fit through doorways or in elevators.
+At the same time, it is big enough to capture epic shots with smooth movement from angles that aren’t reachable with a tripod.

 Motion Time Lapse Video